Whether you are seeking a gap year destination or something off the beaten path, here are 12 natural wonders you must see before you die.

 There are plenty of rhinos, lions, leopards, elephants, and buffalos to satisfy the wild animal lover in you.

 8. Puerto Princesa Underground River Park

 The 8.2 kilometer Puerto Princesa Underground River Park in the Philippines flows under a limestone karst mountain.
 The river winds through huge cave chambers that have intriguing stalactite and stalagmite formations.
 This is the longest navigable underground river in the world, attracting 1000s of tourists every year.

 9. Eisriesenwelt Caves

 The Eisriesenwelt Caves in Austria is the largest ice cave in the world.
-About 200,000 tourists visit this place to see the mind blowingly beautiful, huge giant ice sculptures that are everywhere.
-There’s 25 meter high Great Ice Embankment, and a giant ice structure resembling a human and much, much more.
+About 200,000 tourists visit this place to see the mind blowing beautiful, huge giant ice sculptures that are everywhere.
+There’s 25 meters high Great Ice Embankment, and a giant ice structure resembling a human and much, much more.

 10. Azure Window

 The Azure Window is the name given to a natural stone arch overlooking the sea of Gozo, formed when two limestone caves collapsed many years ago.
 The 22.54-meter high arch has been filmed for many movies.
 People flock to see the natural stone arch, the magnificent views, and experience cliff diving from the top of the arch, scuba dive and boat on the waters.

 11. Great Blue Hole